ovn-kubernetes/ovn-kubernetes/docs/features/live-migration.md

 - Send DHCP replies advertising the allocated IP address and subnet gateway to the guest VM (via OVN-Kubernetes DHCP options configured for the logical switch ports).
 - A point to point routing is used so one node's subnet IP can be routed from different node
 - The VM's gateway IP (subnet gateway) and MAC are kept consistent across nodes using ARP proxy
+- Send GARPs and unsolicited NAs after live migration to fix neighbors tables and point to gw mac

 **Point to point routing:**